tdeekens/grunt-weightwatchsy/README.md

   - Remove support for specifying extensions as in '.jpg' or 'jpg' only '.jpg' accepted now\
 - 0.2.1 Fix breaker getting correct parameters
 - 0.2.2 Export raw sizes per extension as devlish values
+- 0.2.3 Add support for history in builds with limit in length (builds)